dribnet/purvs/README.md

 For my sketch I used 3 different shapes (a triangle, square and circle) as the background for my letters, each in a different colour.
 Then there is a smaller triangle that has been scaled and rotated to create negative space in the letter and some lines on the side.

+I have now started working on my full alphabet

 The parameters per letter: